 All providers are now required to provide cost estimates for service they provide.
 Talk to your provider about obtaining an estimate prior to receiving care.

 Members enrolled in the Student Health Insurance Plan (Blue Cross Blue Shield of Massachusetts) should expect to receive a 1099-HC form and, depending on where your address was recorded, a 1095-B form.

 The 1099-HC form is applicable only when filing taxes in Massachusetts.
 Blue Cross Blue Shield of Massachusetts mails the 1099-HC form to all subscribers by January 31 of the following year.
 If you did not receive a 1099-HC form and would like to request a copy, please call Blue Cross Blue Shield of Massachusetts at 800-257-8141 or request a form online through Member Central.

 The 1095-B form is an Affordable Care Act requirement and is applicable when filing federal taxes with the Internal Revenue Service.
 You should expect to receive an Internal Revenue Service 1095-B form from our vendor, Thomson Reuters.
-This form is for your tax records and confirms that you were enrolled in a plan that met minimum essential coverage requirements for 2018.
+This form is for your tax records and confirms that you were enrolled in a plan that met minimum essential coverage requirements.

 You do not need this form to file your federal taxes.

 What information do I need to file my taxes?